 Older adults often develop a deeper appreciation for the present moment.

-Mindfulness practices become increasingly important as people age, allowing them to savor the richness of the present moment.
+Mindfulness practices become increasingly important you age.
+Savor the richness of the present moment.

 In doing this they reduce stress, enhance self-awareness, and foster a deeper connection with themselves and the world around them.